 Contactless Payments

 With the rise in contactless payments, people look for them everywhere, including their physician’s office.
 Healthcare organizations should keep up with the demand by working with a reliable payment partner who can implement a contactless payment system.
-These contactless payment options can even include Text-to-Pay, Card on File, and online payments that can occur outside of the office.
+These contactless payment options can even include Text-to-Pay for easy SMS payments, Card on File, and online payments that can occur outside of the office.

 When searching for a vendor, providers should partner with someone who understands the complexities of the healthcare industry and the compliance requirements that come with it.
 In particular, all payment operations should align with the Health Insurance Portability and Accountability Act (HIPAA).